Giankrp/Giankrp/README.md

 Hi there!
 I'm Gian Ruiz, a passionate developer from Colombia.
 Welcome to my personal GitHub page!
 Here's a little bit about me:

-- 🏫 I am a student at Henry, where I'm exploring the fascinating world of Web Development and Systems Programming
+- 🏫 I am a student at Henry, where I'm exploring the fascinating world of Web Development and Systems Programming.
-- 🌍 Fluent in Spanish, English.
+- 🌍 Fluent in Spanish and English.
-- 🌟 My main programming languages are JavaScript, go and crystal.
+- 🌟 My main programming languages are JavaScript, Go, and Crystal.
 - 💻 I enjoy working on both Windows and Linux.
 - 🚩 My primary area of interest is web development.
 - ⬛ I believe in keeping things simple and minimalist.